SwedbankPay/developer.swedbankpay.com/_includes/one-click-payments.md

   [ehandelsetup@swedbankpay.se](mailto:ehandelsetup@swedbankpay.se);
   and supply them with the relevant transaction reference or payment token." %}

-If you want to delete tokens by `payerReference`, the request and response should look like the below.
-You should retrieve the tokens by performing a `GET` towards the payerReference below before doing the `PATCH`, to make sure you have the correct token input.
+If you want to archive all tokens, the request and response should look like the example below.
+You should retrieve the tokens by performing a `GET` before doing the `PATCH`, to make sure you have the correct token input.

-## Delete Payment Token Request
+## Archive Payment Token Request

-{% capture request_header %}PATCH /psp/paymentorders/payerownedtokens/<payerReference> HTTP/1.1
+{% capture request_header %}PATCH /online/payer/payees/<payeeId>/payers/<payerReference>/archives HTTP/1.1
 Host: {{ page.api_host }}
-Authorization: Bearer <AccessToken>
-Content-Type: application/json;version=3.x/2.0{% endcapture %}
+Authorization: Bearer <AccessToken>{% endcapture %}

 {% capture request_content %}{
-  "state": "Deleted",
+  "reason" : "description",
+  "updatedBy": "SWEDBANK_PAY"
-  "comment": "Comment stating why this is being deleted" }{% endcapture %}
+}{% endcapture %}

 {% include code-example.html
-    title='Request'
+    title='PATCH Archive All Payer Tokens Request'
     header=request_header
     json= request_content
     %}